DBaska441/Medical-Insurance-Cost-Analysis-Prediction/README.md

 ### Machine Learning and Explainability

 A Random Forest Regressor was trained to estimate expected medical charges, achieving an R² of 0.83 on the test set.
 To improve interpretability, SHAP values were used to quantify the directional contribution of each feature.
-The engineered is_high_risk feature emerged as one of the strongest drivers of predicted charges, with a substantial positive effect on expected cost.
+The engineered is_high_risk feature emerged as one of the strongest drivers of predicted charges, with a substantial positive effect on expected cost.<br>
 <img src="images/shap_summary_plot.png" width="600">

 ### Interpretable Pricing Engine